Singapore GST Services

 Frequently Asked Questions — GST Registration Singapore 2026

-Not necessarily.
-Services supplied to overseas customers may qualify as zero-rated supplies under Singapore's GST rules — meaning GST is charged at 0% rather than 9%.
-This means you do not collect GST from the overseas customer, but you can still claim back your input tax on related expenses.
-The zero-rating rules are detailed and depend on where the customer belongs and whether the services directly benefit someone in Singapore.
-Terra Advisory Services will confirm the correct GST treatment for your specific service model.
-If your company also makes payments to overseas contractors or non-resident directors, separate withholding tax obligations may apply.
+Services supplied to overseas clients are generally zero-rated — meaning GST is charged at 0% rather than 9%.
+Zero-rated supplies still count as taxable supplies for registration threshold purposes, and you can still claim input tax on expenses related to those supplies.
+The zero-rating rules are detailed and depend on the nature of the service and the customer's location.
+Terra Advisory Services will confirm the correct GST treatment for your specific services.

 Related Compliance Services